Null Coalescing Operator in PHP

 such constructs, the null coalescing operator was invented,

-represented by the command ??
+represented by the command ??.
+Let's rewrite our

 code using this operator: